 You’re the lucky duck organising your friend’s / sister’s / own (?) hen party – congrats!
 We know the whole hen do planning process can be stressful but it’s so important to find at least one part of it that you can get super excited about – like hen party decorations (cue squeals from your inner designer).

-Hen do decor is a topic we at The Foxy Hen could talk about for hours.
+Hen Party decoration ideas is a topic we at The Foxy Hen could talk about for hours.
 There are so many creative ideas out there that clever hen party planners before us have sent out into the internet, ready to be plucked down to continue the glam hen do tradition.
 To help take the hassle out of your hen do experience, we’ve done the research to bring you our favourite 15 hen party decoration ideas to suit your bride, your group and the whole feel you’re going for.

-Read to the end for a link to our Hen Party Decoration Pinterest Board – built especially for you.
+Read to the end for a link to our Hen Party Decoration Ideas Pinterest Board – built especially for you.
 We’ve chosen over 200 examples of our favourite ideas outlined below and pinned them to give you some inspiration for your own hen party.

 Hen Party Housekeeping Decisions